-Map 1: Proposed Ocean Beach Historic District boundaries as recommended by the City of Miami Beach Planning, Design & Historic Preservation Division and adopted by the City of Miami Beach Historic Preservation Board.
+Map 1: City of Miami Beach Planning, Design & Historic Preservation Division and adopted by the City of Miami Beach Historic Preservation Board.

 V. PRESENT OWNERS

 Multiple owners including private individuals and development corporations.
 A list generated from the 1994-1995 Dade County Tax Assessment Records is available from the City of Miami Beach Planning, Design and Historic Preservation Division.